 The only newish elements are the metal roof, put in place in 1837 after a massive fire - similar to the tragic fire at Notre Dame Cathedral in Paris - destroyed the original roof, and an early 16th century Flamboyant-style spire that contrasts with the plainer original spire.

-Inside, be sure to notice the Gothic rib-and-panel vault, numerous statues, and of course, the stunningly beautiful mostly-original 12th and 13th century stained glass including three exquisite and enormous rose windows.
+Inside, be sure to notice the Gothic rib-and-panel vault, numerous statues, and of course, the stunningly beautiful mostly-original 12th and 13th century stained glass including its three exquisite and enormous rose windows.
 You can also (usually) visit an 11th century crypt.

 After you explore the cathedral, walk around the nearby narrow Medieval-period streets with half-timbered buildings.
 You'll find boutiques and many appealing bistros and cafes.